skip to Main Content

 Why Clean Your Cat’s Teeth?

 Will a little tartar really hurt a cat?
 It can.
-Our kitties are at risk for many of the dental issues that we ourselves try to avoid (like gingivitis).
-And, as it can in humans, bacteria from periodontal disease can affect other organs in our cats and cause illness.
-Not to mention the discomfort they could experience from diseased gums or tooth decay.
+Our cat’s dental health runs the risk of issues that we ourselves try to avoid (like gingivitis).
+And as it can in humans, bacteria from periodontal (gum) disease can affect other organs in our cats and cause illness.
+Not to mention the discomfort they could experience from common oral health issues like diseased gums or tooth decay.

 The benefits of cleaning your cat’s teeth are clear.
 The next thing you might wonder is, “Will I really be able to clean my cat’s teeth without requiring stitches?”
 You will if you approach it the right way.